How Do You Replace a Headlight Housing? (With Pictures!)

 Headlights are an important part of your car.
 They allow you to see what is in front of you while driving, and they also make it easier for other drivers to see your car on the road.

 Over time, the headlights can become damaged or cracked, which can lead to decreased visibility while driving.
-In this blog post, I will walk you through how to replace headlight housing on your car.
+In this blog post, I will walk you through how to replace the headlight housing on your car.

 1. Gather the required tools